 Phase

-In voltage and current, when there are multiple waveforms with matching periods, the numerical value that indicates the time shift between the starting points of each waveform is expressed in degrees or radians.
-In AC voltage, phase is important, and when operating generators in parallel, not only must the waveforms of each voltage match completely, but their phases must also align perfectly.
-This complete phase alignment is called being in phase.
-In three-phase AC voltage, the phases of each voltage waveform are positioned with a 120-degree (2/3π rad) difference.
+When there are two or more waveforms with matching periods in voltage or current, the numerical value that indicates the temporal shift of the starting point of each waveform is expressed in angle (degrees or rad).
+In AC voltage, phase is important, and when operating generators in parallel, not only the voltage waveforms but also their phases must match completely.
+When the phases completely match, it is called in-phase.
+In three-phase AC voltage, the phase of each voltage waveform is offset by 120 degrees (2/3π rad).